AnimusUNO/smcp/docs/api-reference.md

 # API Reference

-Complete API reference for the Sanctum Letta MCP Server.
+Complete API reference for the Animus Letta MCP Server.

 ## Overview

-The Sanctum Letta MCP Server implements the Model Context Protocol (MCP) specification using Server-Sent Events (SSE) for real-time communication and HTTP POST for request/response handling.
+The Animus Letta MCP Server implements the Model Context Protocol (MCP) specification using Server-Sent Events (SSE) for real-time communication and HTTP POST for request/response handling.

 ## Endpoints